A tractable class of multivariate phase-type distributions for loss modeling: An insurance illustration

-We consider fitting a $4$-dimensional mPH via the EM algorithm of the previous section, and for reference we also consider separately fitting $4$-dimensional univariate PH distributions to each marginal and modeling the dependence structure with a copula (effectively, the IFM method).
+{Phase-type marginals are popular for statistical modeling due to their closed-form formulas and denseness properties and are sometimes linked through a copula to obtain dependence.
+However, by the results of previous sections, we may fit a tractable multivariate phase-type distribution directly.} Thus, we consider fitting a $4$-dimensional mPH via the EM algorithm of the previous section, and for reference, we also consider separately fitting $4$-dimensional univariate PH distributions to each marginal and modeling the dependence structure with a copula (effectively, the IFM method).
 The order $p=4$ was found by fitting various orders of increasing size until no significant improvement of the likelihood function occurred, and the initial parameters were randomly generated.
 The results are given in Table \ref{table:loss_alae_fits}.
 We observe that the performance of the dependence structure implied from the mPH model is advantageous compared to the copulas, given that PH margins are chosen.
 Further evidence of the adequate fit is provided in Figures \ref{scatter_contour} and \ref{histograms}.
 Naturally, the IFM method also allows for non-PH margins, but this would not make the dependence structure directly comparable.
 For extensions of the tail behaviour of the margins, we refer to Section \ref{extensions}.
 The parameters are given by

+{We observe that all states are possible initial states.
+For the first marginal, the following transitions are possible: $1\to2\to4\to1$, $3\to1$, $3\to2$, which essentially means that the third state is not accessed very often (only if chosen as initial state).
+Given that the third state has the second largest mean sojourn time, with average $1/0.077\approx 13$, the state is acting like a possible additive shock.
+Of course, the interpretation is in terms of latent variables, and without further covariates, cannot be linked to a physical process.
+For the second marginal, similar considerations hold, although there are more jump possibilities.
+When interested in the joint behaviour one may inspect each possible path.
+For example, notice that when starting in state four, the marginals behave very similarly, both having a large initial sojourn time and then immediately jumping to a state of comparable and smaller sojourn time, so that a strong positive relation is created for large values. }

+Finally, we study the empirical versus fitted joint dependence for increasing thresholds.
+More precisely, we consider joint exceedances over increasing bivariate thresholds.
+The thresholds for both marginals are chosen according to quantiles of order $\alpha\in(0,1)$.
+For the fitted counterpart, the correlations for different thresholds are computed from simulations, using $1500$ datapoints, the same number as the sample size.
+The procedure is the repreated {$5000$} times and averaged.
+The results are given in Table \ref{table:simstud}, where the tail independence is not yet apparent for the mPH model.
+Theoretically, for very high thresholds (outside of the data rage), the tail independence will manifest itself.